So Gwyneth Paltrow wrote a cookbook…

 When I was pregnant with my 2nd child, I found myself drooling over her cookbook right in the middle of the store.
 The photos were just beautiful.
 Maybe it was a weird pregnancy thing, I don’t know- but I bought the book right away.

-The first thing I tried were the oatmeal raisin cookies.
+The first recipe I tried were her oatmeal raisin cookies.
 They’re made with nutritious spelt flour and brown rice syrup.
-Brown rice syrup is a thick, all natural sweetener usually found in baked goods (think chewy granola bars).
+If you’re unfamiliar, brown rice syrup is a thick, all natural sweetener usually found in baked goods (i.e. chewy granola bars).
 The flavor is rich and buttery tasting.

 Speaking of butter, this recipe is butterless.
 No eggs either.
 It’s a vegan cookie.